Re-discover body's innate intelligence.

 Instructor

-Since early days I was intrigued with what is commonly referred as "martial arts".
+Since early days I was intrigued with what is commonly referred as "martial arts" and how does it relate to what we call development of individual - becoming the in-divisible?
+Whole?

 It has been quite some journey of 30+ years of fighting, being beaten up, ignorance, discoveries, frustration and everything in between.
 So...